 Although dengue has been infecting millions of people worldwide since 1970, there is still no specific treatment for dengue fever.

 Dengvaxia, the first vaccine for the disease, was developed in 2015.
 However, clinical trials showed that although it is safe and effective for seropositive individuals (those who had previous dengue virus infection), seronegative individuals (those who experienced their first natural dengue infection after vaccination) had increased risk of severe dengue.
-Thus, only patients who had previously contracted dengue are adviced to avail vaccination.
+Thus, only patients who had already contracted dengue should avail vaccination.